aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/imagedata/islink/_index.md

 ---
 title: ImageData.IsLink
 second_title: Aspose.Words for .NET API Reference
 description: ImageData property.
-Returns true if the image is linked to the shape when SourceFullName is specified in C#
+Returns true if the image is linked to the shape when SourceFullName is specified in C#.
 type: docs
 weight: 150
 url: /net/aspose.words.drawing/imagedata/islink/